-Here’s how to make the very best fried rice: takeout style!
+Here’s how to make fried rice!
 Egg, veggies, garlic and ginger bring aromatic flavor to this homemade comfort food.

 What’s your favorite comfort food?
 Mac and cheese and pizza can do the trick, but here’s our ultimate: Fried Rice!
 There’s something about the chewy clumps of eggs and the savory ginger and soy-infused bites that feels positively life giving.
 Usually we make fried rice on the fly without a recipe.
 But after years of tinkering, we wanted to share our master method.
-Here’s how to make the very best fried rice: it tastes just like takeout from your favorite restaurant!
+Here’s how to make fried rice at home.

 Start with day old rice, if possible!

 Fried rice is a dish of cooked rice, eggs, seafood or meat, and vegetables that’s popular in many Asian cuisines: Chinese, Japanese, Korean, Thai, Cambodian, Indonesian, and more.
 It’s served in restaurants and made by home cooks: making millions of variations based on the available ingredients and chef!
 The most basic adage for this classic recipe is: use day old rice.
 Why use day old rice for fried rice?